Measures moves objectively

 The exact entry, exit and pip move are already in your account.
 Re-typing them just adds error.

-Connect your account and the exact price move and P&L are captured automatically from then on.
+Read more →Connect your account and the exact price move and P&L are captured automatically from then on.
 No CSV files, no imports.

-Connects via API to any MT4 or MT5 broker.
-No plugins and no CSV exports - leverage synced automatically.
+Learn about OANDA →Connects via API to any MT4 or MT5 broker.
+No plugins and no CSV exports - the exact price move is captured automatically.

 A pip is the standard smallest price move quoted for a currency pair.
 For most pairs one pip is 0.0001, the fourth decimal place, so EUR/USD moving from 1.1000 to 1.1001 is a one pip move.
 It is the unit traders use to measure price changes, stop distances and targets.
 A forex trading journal records the pip move on every trade.